Vitamin C: Health Benefits, Deficiency, and Sources

 How to maintain vitamin C levels in the body

-Following these simple guidelines can help maintain vitamin C levels in your body.
+Following these simple guidelines can help maintain optimum levels:

 1. Eat a diverse diet containing at least one raw portion of vitamin-C rich fruits and vegetables.